uludag/nosql-biosets/readme.md

 A sister [project](https://github.com/uludag/hspsdb-indexer)
-aims to develop index scripts for sequence similarity search results, either in NCBI-BLAST json format or in BLAST tabular format which is used by other search programs as well such as [LAMBDA](https://github.com/seqan/lambda) and [DIAMOND](https://github.com/bbuchfink/diamond).
+aims to develop index scripts for sequence similarity search results, either in NCBI-BLAST json format or in BLAST tabular format which is used by other search programs as well, such as [LAMBDA](https://github.com/seqan/lambda) and [DIAMOND](https://github.com/bbuchfink/diamond).
 HSPsDB project aims to link the indexed search results